Green-404/Notes-of-MIT-Algorithm/lecture7.md

 - fast method: multiply mod rsh faster than division
 - Example:m=2^3, w=7, A=1011001, k=1101011
 # resolving collisions by open addressing
+> In my opinion, open address means that we don't bind the slot number with keys tightly.
+Contradictorily, we open this slot to any key which may be hashed first time or not.
 No storage for links.
 Idea: probe the table systematically until an empty slot is found
 h: U*{0,1,...,m-1}*(number of probe)*->{0,1,...,m-1}*(slot position)*